 The candle and the fire

-The candle is only a candle if there is fire on it fluttering with the wind.
-They draw confused shadows on the walls, they bring life to the darkness, and distract people and children if they join their fingers and hands to create images like a shadow play.
+The candle is only a candle if there is fire on it, fluttering with the wind.
+They draw confused shadows on the walls, bring life to the darkness, and distract people and children if they join their fingers and hands to create images like a shadow play.

 Dishes are served romantically when illuminated by them.
 They are present when couples celebrate their complicity, their future wedding, anniversaries or when their love starts at the moment.